loyada/typedpy/docs/tutorial_basics.rst

 A trade has many parameters: price, quantity, Participants details, symbol, date and time, venue etc.
 |
 | The trades are passed around by throughout the system.
 Often that will result in an unwieldy list of function parameters,
 or a dict with names of the fields and their value.
-This is an anti-pattern, since it relies on all the collaborators having knowledge about the implementation of the field names and values, as well as the hope that no one updated the dictionary.
-Another common problem is partially constructed instance (the developer forgot one of the fields).
+This is an anti-pattern, since it relies on all the collaborators somehow having precise knowledge about the implementation of the field names and values, as well as the hope that no invalid trade or attribute was created by mistake, values extraction was bug-free (for example, someone reading "notional" as float) and that no one updated the dictionary on purpose or by mistake.
+| Another common problem is partially constructed instances.
+For example, when the developer forgot one of the fields.
-| In short - we have a brittle and unmaintainable code.
+| These are just some of the problems with having a loose definition of the API, or data.
+In short - we end up with a
+brittle and unmaintainable code.
 |
 | Furthermore, typically every function/component validates the content of the parameters.
 This can result in a a lot
   of repetitive boilerplate code, or inconsistencies in the expectations from the values of the properties.
 For example, Different